4 Operational

 BREEAM Plaques and Banners - KBCN1222

 From December 2018 we are pleased to announce the launch of a new portal for ordering building plaques and framed certificates for certified assessments.
 Showcasing a new style of crafted plaques made with either recycled glass, or produced using UK sourced oak with the Grown in Britain label, and a new certificate frame and framing service, using FSC certified materials.
 The option to now pay online makes the process of ordering faster and simpler than before, for you and your clients.
 Hoarding banners have now relocated from the BRE Bookshop to the BREEAM Store for use during the construction phase.
-Please visit www.breeam.com/store for more information and to make an order.
+Please visit BREEAM Store for more information and to make an order.

 BREEAM Projects – changing assessment type - KBCN0954